imbuedHope/land-yacht/README.md

+##Connecting to the BeagleBone Black
+A script `connect-ssh` has been configured to connect to the BeagleBone using its ethernet adapter MAC address.
+Run `./connect-ssh <user>` to use the script.

-#Setting up the BeagleBone Black
+##Setting up the BeagleBone Black

 1. Install Debian 7.9 image to SD card.
 1. Set device IP to static (currently 192.168.0.5).